 Arizona Marijuana College

-Online marijuana training is not necessary to work at a dispensary in Arizona, but the initiative can be a boost to your resume and give you the foundational knowledge needed to excel during the job interview and speak with medical marijuana patients.
+Online marijuana training is not necessary to work at a dispensary in Arizona, but the initiative can boost your resume and give you the foundational knowledge needed to excel during the job interview and speak with medical marijuana patients.
 Don’t have cannabis job experience?
 No problem!
 Cannabis training gives you the competitive edge to beat out the rest.